ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

 Please make sure that the dataset is ready for SCEA.
 Check their [`data suitability guidelines`](https://github.com/ebi-gene-expression-group/expression-atlas-curation-guide/blob/master/pages/inclusion_criteria.md) document thoroughly.
 All datasets must be split by:
 - Species
 - Technology
-    - 10x: Only 3' accepted (Mixing chemistries is OK)
+    - 10x: Only 3' accepted (Mixing chemistries (i.e. 10x 3' versions) is OK)

 Currently this splitting operation has to be done by manually creating as many spreadsheets as technologies the project has. **Each spreadsheet will have a different accession number**.